JDGTelus/sdm-tools/ux/web/README.md

-# Dashboard Templates
+# ⚠️ DEPRECATED: Legacy Dashboard Templates

+**This directory is deprecated.
+Please use the Vite SPA in `reports-spa/` instead.**

+See [DEPRECATED.md](./DEPRECATED.md) for migration information.

+---

-This directory contains HTML dashboard templates that are converted into standalone reports.
+This directory contains legacy HTML dashboard templates that are converted into standalone reports.

 ## Template Files